Mongol invasion of Europe

+Melik, one of the princes from the Ögedei family who participated in the expedition, invaded the Transylvania region of the Hungarian kingdom, called Sasutsi in sources.

 General overview

-Invasions and conquest of Kievan Rus'
+Invasion of Kievan Rus'

-In 1223, Mongols routed a near 50,000 Rus'/Cuman army at the Battle of the Kalka River near modern-day Mariupol before turning back for nearly a decade.
+In 1223, Mongols routed a near 50,000 army of Kievan Rus' at the Battle of the Kalka River, near modern-day Mariupol, before turning back for nearly a decade.

 Ögedei Khan ordered Batu Khan to conquer Rus' in 1235.
 The main force, headed by Jochi's sons, and their cousins, Möngke Khan and Güyük Khan, arrived at Ryazan in December 1237.
 Ryazan refused to surrender, and the Mongols sacked it and then stormed Suzdalia.
 Many Rus' armies were defeated; Grand Prince Yuri was killed on the Sit River (March 4, 1238).
 Major cities such as Vladimir, Torzhok, and Kozelsk were captured.

-Afterward, the Mongols turned their attention to the steppe, crushing the Kypchaks and the Alans and sacking Crimea.
-Batu appeared in Kievan Rus' in 1239, sacking Pereiaslav and Chernihiv.
-The Mongols sacked Kiev on December 6, 1240, destroyed Sutiejsk and conquered Halych along with Volodymyr-Volynskyi.
+Afterward, the Mongols turned their attention to the steppe, crushing the Kipchaks and the Alans, and sacking Crimea.
+Batu appeared in Kievan Rus' in 1239, sacking Pereyaslavl and Chernigov.
+The Mongols sacked Kiev on December 6, 1240, destroyed Sutiejsk, and conquered Galicia along with Vladimir-Volynsky.
 Batu sent a small detachment to probe the Poles before passing on to Central Europe.
 One column was routed by the Poles while the other defeated the Polish army and returned.

 Invasion of Central Europe

 The attack on Europe was planned and executed by Subutai, who achieved perhaps his most lasting fame with his victories there.
 Having devastated the various Rus' principalities, he sent spies into Poland and Hungary, and as far as eastern Austria, in preparation for an attack into the heartland of Europe.
 Having a clear picture of the European kingdoms, he prepared an attack nominally commanded by Batu Khan and two other familial-related princes.
 Batu Khan, son of Jochi, was the overall leader, but Subutai was the strategist and commander in the field, and as such, was present in both the northern and southern campaigns against Rus' principalities.
 He also commanded the central column that moved against Hungary.
-While Kadan's northern force won the Battle of Liegnitz and Güyük's army triumphed in Transylvania, Subutai was waiting for them on the Hungarian plain.
+While Kadan's northern force won the Battle of Legnica and Güyük's army triumphed in Transylvania, Subutai was waiting for them on the Hungarian plain.
 The newly reunited army then withdrew to the Sajó river where they inflicted a decisive defeat on King Béla IV of Hungary at the Battle of Mohi.
 Again, Subutai masterminded the operation, and it would prove one of his greatest victories.